 16 But all Israel and Judah loved David, because he led them in their campaigns.

 17 Saul said to David, “Here is my older daughter Merab.
 I will give her to you in marriage; only serve me bravely and fight the battles of the Lord.”
 For Saul said to himself, “I will not raise a hand against him.
 Let the Philistines do that!”

-18 But David said to Saul, “Who am I, and what is my family or my father's clan in Israel, that I should become the king’s son-in-law?”
+18 But David said to Saul, “Who am I, and what is my family or my clan in Israel, that I should become the king’s son-in-law?”

-22 Then Saul ordered his attendants: “Speak to David privately and say, ‘Look, the king is pleased with you, and his attendants all like you; now become his son-in-law.' "
+22 Then Saul ordered his attendants: “Speak to David privately and say, ‘Look, the king likes you, and his attendants all love you; now become his son-in-law.’”

 23 They repeated these words to David.
 But David said, “Do you think it is a small matter to become the king’s son-in-law?
 I’m only a poor man and little known.”